jadenmecham/hive_auto_install/Install PyTorch and Tensorflow.md

 # How to install PyTorch and Tensorflow with GPU support
-This guide assumes you have run the autoinstall.sh script found at the root of this repo It also assumes that you have a nvidia gpu in your computer
+This guide assumes you have run the autoinstall.sh script found at the root of this repo <br />
+It also assumes that you have a nvidia gpu in your computer

 ## Update your system